KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

-// bad person say that they prefer to be focus on efficient instead of tolerance
+// bad person say that they prefer to be focus on efficiency instead of tolerance
 // it's sound like this person has a lack of something
 // untolerant against attack
 // untolerant against case sensitive